 Here are my website essentials for hooking in those new salon clients (discover more salon website tips here)

 - Is your website mobile friendly?
 Can new clients view it clearly on their phone?
 You wouldn’t want them reading your competitor’s website instead and calling them.
 Would you?

 - Keep the design attractive, simple and easy to navigate.
 Clutter is confusing.

 - Include a price guide page – it’s the 3rd most visited page for salon websites.

-- Is your phone number prominent on every page.
-Potential new clients are not going to go searching for it tucked away in your website footer.
+- Is your phone number prominent on every page?
+Potential new clients won’t bother to search for it tucked away in your website footer.

-- Make it convenient for new clients to visit your salon – shout about late-night or Sunday opening.
+- Make that first visit easy for new clients – shout about late-night or Sunday opening.

 - Make a good first impression.
-Avoid poor copywriting, spelling and grammatical mistakes – they reflect badly on your hair or beauty salon.
+Avoid poor copywriting, spelling and grammatical mistakes – they reflect poorly on your hair or beauty salon.

-- Start a monthly blog with hair tips, trends and advice.
+- Start a monthly blog with hair & beauty tips, trends and advice.
 It’ll help you rank higher on Google and entice potential clients to visit your site.

-- Measure your results with Google Analytics (it’s free).
+- Measure your results with Google Analytics (it’s free, what are you waiting for…).
 You want a healthy balance between new visitors (prospective customers) and returning ones.

 4. Recommendation is vital to gaining new salon clients